-In 2017, Matt Hall and John Watkinson, founders of the latest York-based software company Larva Labs, created a software program that might generate thousands of various, strange-looking characters.
+In 2017, Matt Hall and John Watkinson, founders of New York-based software company Larva Labs, developed software that could generate thousands of different, strange-looking characters.

-At first, they thought they could have had the makings of a smartphone app or game.
-What they ended up with was a paradigm-altering model for the digital art market and a challenge to the concept of ‘ownership’ itself.
+At first, they thought they might have had the makings of a smartphone app or game.
+But in the end, they had a paradigm-shifting model for the digital art market and a challenge to the very concept of “ownership.”

-Larva Labs launched CryptoPunks on Midsummer Eve, 2017:
+Larva Labs launched CryptoPunks on Midsummer’s Eve 2017:

-The CryptoPunks is a set of 24×24, 8-bit-style pixel art images of misfits and eccentrics.
-There are exactly 10,000 of them, each with their own ostensible personality and unique combination of distinctive, randomly generated features.
+The CryptoPunks are a series of 24×24 pixel graphics in 8-bit style of misfits and eccentrics.
+There are exactly 10,000 of them, each with their own supposed personality and unique combination of distinctive, randomly generated traits.

-Each Punk has its own personality, because of distinct, randomly generated features, from glasses to caps to hoodies.
+Each punk has his own personality because he has different randomly generated features, from glasses to caps to hoodies.

-There also are eight Punks with no distinctive features in the least — sometimes mentioned as Genesis Punks — and just one with seven attributes: CryptoPunk 8348 an enormous bearded, bucktoothed, cigarette-smoking Punk with an earring and a mole, wearing classic shades and a dress hat.
+There are also eight punks who have no special features at all – sometimes referred to as Genesis punks – and only one with seven features: CryptoPunk 8348, a giant bearded, snarling, cigarette-smoking punk with an earring and a birthmark who wears classic sunglasses and a hat.

 They were inspired by the London punk scene:

-Inspired by the ’70s London punk scene, many Punks have mohawks and wild hair, like CryptoPunks 532 and 602, two of the nine works featured in Larva Labs’ single lot offered in 21st Century Evening Sale on 11 May at Christie’s in NY
+Inspired by the London punk scene of the 1970s, many punks wear mohawks and wild hair, like CryptoPunks 532 and 602, two of the nine works featured in Larva Labs’ solo auction in the 21st Century Evening Sale on May 11 at Christie’s in NY

-There’s a composite image of all 10,000 CryptoPunks on Larva Labs’ website.
-Anyone can save a replica of the image file to their memory stick or disk drive.
-Each Punk also has its own page, detailing its special features and complete transaction history.
+Larva Labs’ website has a composite image of all 10,000 CryptoPunks.
+Anyone can save a copy of the image file to their memory stick or hard drive.
+Each punk also has its own page describing its special characteristics and the entire transaction history.

-But just one person can officially own a CryptoPunk:
+But only one person can officially own a CryptoPunk:

-Official ownership of every work is printed, in code described by one fan as elegant and beautifully written, during a contract on the publicly accessible Ethereum blockchain.
-The record, as Larva Labs explained to Christie’s, ‘is incorruptible and promises to be extraordinarily long-lived.’
-The ownership history of each artwork is tracked and documented within the blockchain, too.
+Official ownership of each work is recorded in a contract on the publicly available Ethereum blockchain in code described by one fan as elegantly and beautifully written.
+The record, Larva Labs told Christie’s, “is incorruptible and promises to be extraordinarily long-lasting.
+The ownership history of each artwork is also tracked and documented in the blockchain.

-The system Hall and Watkinson came up with is usually compared to owning a piece of physical art that’s permanently on loan to a public museum.
-It also inspired the now widely accepted ERC-721 standard for NFTs, laying the groundwork for today’s NFT market.
+The system, developed by Hall and Watkinson, is typically compared to owning a physical work of art on permanent loan to a public museum.
+It also inspired the now widely accepted ERC-721 standard for NFTs, laying the foundation for today’s NFT market.

 Some CryptoPunks are rarer than others:

-As well because the human CryptoPunks, Hall and Watkinson — with a nod to popular culture archetypes — tweaked their software algorithms to get a scarcer number of fantastical, non-human works, adding 88 green-skinned zombie Punks, 24 hirsute ape Punks, and nine light-blue-skinned alien Punks to the series.
-Like their human counterparts, the non-human Punks have different combinations of accessories: one alien is smoking a pipe, for instance, and has been dubbed the ‘wise alien’.
+In addition to human CryptoPunks, Hall and Watkinson – borrowing from popular culture archetypes – modified their software algorithms to obtain a smaller number of fantastic, non-human works.
+Thus, 88 green-skinned zombie punks, 24 hairy ape punks, and nine light blue-skinned alien punks were added to the series.
+Like their human counterparts, the non-human punks have various combinations of accessories: for example, one alien smokes a pipe and has been called a “wise alien.”

-CryptoPunk 635, one among only nine alien Punks and therefore the just one with a sub-1,000 series number, is that the highlight of the nine works featured in Larva Labs’ single lot offered in 21st Century Evening Sale on 11 May at Christie’s in NY
+CryptoPunk 635, one of only nine alien punks and thus the only one with a serial number under 1,000, is the highlight of the nine works to be sold in Larva Labs’ individual auction in the 21st Century Evening Sale on May 11 at Christie’s in NY

-The collection of 10,000 Cryptopunks is definitive and unalterable:
+The collection of 10,000 cryptopunks is final and unalterable:

-The creators regard each work as a private piece of generative art while allowing that the whole project itself could be thought of as a bigger conceptual piece.
-‘It’s possibly the primary work of art with a self-contained mechanism for recording and transacting its ownership.’
+The creators consider each piece a private piece of generative art, admitting that the entire project can be considered a larger conceptual work.
+It may be the first artwork with a self-contained mechanism for recording and handling ownership.

-Once minted, Hall and Watkinson offered the CryptoPunks for free of charge, not forgetting to say 1,000 for themselves, ‘just in case it becomes a thing,’ as Hall put it.
+Once minted, Hall and Watkinson offered the CryptoPunks for free, not forgetting to keep 1,000 pieces for themselves “just in case it became a thing,” as Hall put it.

-In February, CryptoPunk 6965, a fedora-wearing ape Punk, sold for 800 ether — like $1.5 million.
-And on 11 March 2021, CryptoPunk 7804, the previously mentioned pipe-smoking ‘wise alien,’ was sold for the equivalent of $7.5 million – the very best amount ever purchased a Punk at the time.
-The record was beaten the subsequent day.
+In February, CryptoPunk 6965, a Fedora-wearing Monkey Punk, was sold for 800 Ether – about $1.5 million.
+And on March 11, 2021, CryptoPunk 7804, the aforementioned pipe-smoking “wise alien,” was sold for the equivalent of $7.5 million – the best amount ever paid for a Punk at that time.
+The record was broken the next day.

-Now, Hall and Watkinson themselves are putting up a group of their own CryptoPunks for traditional auction.
+Now Hall and Watkinson themselves are offering a group of their own CryptoPunks for traditional auction.

-At first, we analyze the wants and study the sort of non-fungible tokens the customer wants to make.
-We make use of the expertise that we possess in blockchain technology and supply an appropriate solution.
+First, we analyze the needs and study the type of non-fungible tokens the customer wants to create.
+We use the expertise we have in blockchain technology and deliver a suitable solution.

-We integrate a digital wallet that’s compatible with the chosen blockchain technology.
+We integrate a digital wallet that is compatible with the chosen blockchain technology.

-The specified sort of NFT is developed by our NFT development team and therefore the framework is made by our user-interface team.
+The specified type of NFT is developed by our NFT development team and the framework is created by our user interface team.

-The description of the NFT like CryptoPunks is added, which incorporates the worth range, bidding time, and availability.
+The description of the NFT like CryptoPunks will be added, which includes the value range, bidding time and availability.

-At the ultimate stage, testing is completed to eliminate bugs and produce a smooth operational token and therefore the created new NFTs are deployed into the crypto market.
+In the final phase, testing is completed to eliminate bugs and produce a smoothly functioning token, and therefore the created new NFTs are deployed in the crypto market.